pnp/blog/content/post/viva-connections-toolkit-vscode-general-intro/index.md

 summary: ""
 # Taxonomies
 categories: ["Community post"]
-tags: ["VS Code", "SPFx", "SharePoint FrameWork", "Adaptive Card", "Viva"]
+tags: ["VS Code", "SPFx", "SharePoint Framework", "Adaptive Card", "Viva"]
 type: "regular"
 ---

 ## TL;DR

->The TL;DR (and only this 😉) was AI generated and it's aim is to provide PnP Weekly team quick context of the artice.
+>The TL;DR (and only this 😉) was AI generated and it's aim is to provide PnP Weekly team quick context of the article.
 >Emoji count: 17

 This article is about Viva Connections Toolkit which is a Visual Studio Code extension that helps boost productivity in developing and managing SharePoint Framework solutions.
 It provides a welcome experience to help set up your workspace and offers a step-by-step flow to create new projects.
 The extension also provides helpful tasks and actions, such as upgrading and validating your solution.
 You can also connect to your Microsoft 365 tenant and deploy solutions directly to the App Catalog.
 The extension is made possible by the work of the PnP community and is open to contributions.